 10 – Chemistry

 Our chemistry curriculum closely mirrors a streamlined version of a one-semester college chemistry course.
-Students will learn how to write, name and discuss various chemicals, how to work with solutions and gases, and how energy is transferred, with an emphasis on the mathematical relationships that describe various processes.
-Students will also learn to work with chemical equations to represent reactions, and about acids, bases and equilibrium.
-We finish the year with an introduction to organic chemistry, and, time permitting, either electro chemistry or nuclear chemistry.
+Students will learn how to write, name, and discuss various chemicals, how to work with solutions and gases, and how energy is transferred, with an emphasis on the mathematical relationships that describe various processes.
+Students will also learn to work with chemical equations to represent reactions, and about acids, bases, and equilibrium.
+We finish the year with an introduction to organic chemistry, and, time permitting, either electrochemistry or nuclear chemistry.

 11/12 – AP Biology